Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 • Separates governable MCP servers from opaque servers that should stay out of production.

-• Routes directly into ACT Tier 2 policy, evidence, lifecycle, and vendor-governance assets instead of generating a free approval artifact.
+• Routes directly into AI Controls Professional policy, evidence, lifecycle, and vendor-governance assets instead of generating a free approval artifact.

 Enterprise approval gate for MCP servers showing trust boundary review, authorization checks, logging, credential control, and rollback readiness.